-British intelligence services, including MI5, MI6 and GCHQ, will be giving broad new powers to allow them to legally hack your smartphone and computer, according to a report in The Times.
-This comes as part of the governments introduction of a new Investigatory Powers bill which grants to the intelligence community the legal right to hack into the phones and other devices of British citizens.
-Obviously intelligence services have for some time been able (and willing) to hack you - as made abundantly and terrifyingly clear in the recent documentary about Edward Snowden - but its been done on shaky legal ground.
+British intelligence services, including MI5, MI6 and GCHQ, will be given broad new powers to hack your smartphone and computer legally, according to a report in The Times.
+This comes as part of the governments introduction of a new Investigatory Powers Bill, which grants the intelligence community the legal right to hack into the phones and other devices of British citizens.
+Obviously, intelligence services have for some time been able (and willing) to hack you - as made abundantly and terrifyingly clear in the recent documentary about Edward Snowden - but its been done on shaky legal ground.

-Authorities on both sides of the Atlantic have already expressed frustration at the abundance and sophistication of encryption technology, both software and hardware, that people are using to keep their private lives private.
-This trend hasnt gone unnoticed by the tech giants either, as both Apple and Google have begun introducing strong encryption solutions in new products.
-From a practical point of view, its pretty difficult to protect yourself fully from state-sponsored snooping.
-Using encryption devices for sensitive communications and for sharing data is a good start.
-The best approach to ensuring your privacy isnt compromised is to minimise the amount of data you store on hackable devices.
+Using encryption devices for sensitive communications and sharing data is a good start.
+The best way to ensure your privacy isn't compromised is to minimise the data you store on hackable devices.
 Commercially sensitive data should always be encrypted.
-If you really wish to fly under the radar, eschewing hackable devices all together wouldnt be a bad shout.
-Eric King of Privacy International released a statement in which he said: "The Government has been deep in the hacking business for over a decade, yet they have have never had proper legal authority to do so.
-It is shameful such actions have been allowed to happen for so long.
-They have granted themselves incredible powers to break into the devices we hold near and dear, the phones and computers that are so integral to our lives.
-Whats worse is that without any legitimate legal justification, they think they have the authority to target anyone they wish, no matter if they are suspected of a crime so long as they are 'means to an end.'"
-Image credit - Wiki Commons
+If you wish to fly under the radar, eschewing hackable devices altogether would be a bad shout.
+Eric King of Privacy International released a statement in which he said: "The Government has been deep in the hacking business for over a decade, yet they have never had the proper legal authority to do so.